-The parent company of GasanMamo Insurance Limited is Gasan Group Limited, a company registered in Malta, with its registered address at Gasan Centre, Mriehel By-Pass, Mriehel.
+The parent company of GasanMamo Insurance Limited is Gasan Group Limited, a company registered in Malta, with its registered address at Gasan Centre Level 4, Triq il-Merghat, Zone 1, Central Business District, Birkirkara, Malta.
 Gasan Group Limited is the undertaking that draws up the consolidated financial statements of the smallest body of undertakings of which GasanMamo Insurance Limited forms part as a subsidiary company.

 The ultimate parent company of GasanMamo Insurance Limited is J.A.G.
-Limited, a company registered in Malta, with its registered address at Gasan Centre, Mriehel By-Pass, Mriehel.
+Limited, a company registered in Malta, with its registered address at Gasan Group Offices, Gasan Centre Level 4, Triq il-Merghat, Zone 1, Central Business District, Birkirkara, Malta.
 The ultimate controlling party of GasanMamo Insurance Limited and J.A.G.
 Limited is Mr J. A. Gasan.
 The financial statements of GasanMamo Insurance Limited are included in the consolidated financial statements prepared by J.A.G.
 Limited.